wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 ------------

-Hardware transactional memory (HTM) eases parallel programming through built-in support for transactional semantics directly on the hardware level.
+Hardware transactional memory (HTM) eases parallel programming through built-in support for conflict serializable (CSR) transactional semantics directly on the hardware level.
 Concurrency control (CC) is a family of implementation independent algorithms that achieve transactional semantics by the scheduling of state-dependent operations.
 In the discussion that follows, we focus on a page based model where only reads and writes are state-dependent.
 Several software implemented CC mechanisms are already deployed in applications such as database management systems, including Two Phase Locking (2PL), Optimistic CC (OCC), and Multiversion CC (MVCC).
 In this literature, we explore the design space of CC algorithms in hardware.
-We first review a few hardware features that can serve as building blocks for our CC algorithm.
+We first review a few hardware features that can serve as building blocks for hardware CC algorithms.
 Then based on these hardware features, we incrementally build an HTM that provides correct transactional semantics, with increased degrees of parallelism.
 We only cover 2PL and OCC here, as they share some characteristics that can simplify the explanation.
 MVCC will be discussed in another literature.
+In addition, we assume logical transactions are bound to different processors, and that they can finish within a scheduling quantum.
+Virtualizing hardware transactions to allow context switch, interruption or migration to happen amid their executions is a relevant topic, but not discussed here.

 Hardware Locking
 ----------------